 6. Fort Point

-Fort Point is located at the southern end of the Golden Gate Bridge and was completed just before the American Civil War to defend against hostile warships.
-The fort is now a national historic site preserved for its outstanding military architecture.
-Its beautifully arched casemates display the art of 3rd system brick masonry.
+Fort Point was built at the height of the Gold Rush period in California between 1853 and 1861 to deter naval attacks in the Bay area.
+The fort is now a National Historic Site preserved for its outstanding military architecture and it's beautifully arched casemates displaying the art of 3rd system brick masonry.

 9. Fisherman's Wharf